Building Other Structures

 Outdoor Summer Kitchen / Veranda / Gazebo

-This is still my work in progress.For the outdoor summer kitchen I have chosen a fairly simple structure – corrugated plastic/fiberglass roofing on cedar posts, surrounded by half-walls (not ready yet).
-Later I will make some tabletop space inside along the half-walls, a small sink, place for the BBQ, etc.
+This is still my work in progress.For my outdoor summer kitchen, I have chosen a simple structure - corrugated plastic/fiberglass roofing on cedar posts, surrounded by half-walls, with the tabletop space and a place for the BBQ (as seen on a picture further down this page).

 Posts

-On one side of the structure I had a fairly good soil so I was able to dig a post holes ~5 ft deep.On the other side I had some sort of large rock shield – I could dig only about 1-2 ft.
-Where support post could not go deep enough I've made a "tripod" -type post, to ensure that they stay firmly:
+I had fairly good soil on one side of the structure, so I was able to dig post holes ~5 ft deep.On the other side, I had some sort of large rock shield, - so I could only dig about 1-2 ft.
+Where support posts could not be dug deep enough I've used a "tripod"-type post, to ensure that they stay in place.
+The procedure is as follows:

-- Dig holes as deep as they go – holes for the main post and at least 2 smaller mini-posts
+- Dig holes as deep as they can go – holes for the main post and at least 2 smaller mini-posts.

-- Attach mini-posts to the main post at to create a trianle.
+- Attach mini-posts to the main post to create a triangle.

 - Pour concrete mixture into the holes to create a footing for the main post and mini-posts.